 Yep, after the writing and editing is done (really it starts months before that), you then have to start marketing and promoting the book.
 One thing I wanted to touch on is the quest to hit the bestseller lists that a lot of authors get excited about when writing a book.

 The idea is this: If you can sell enough copies of the book in one week (typically launch week is your best bet), then the book may qualify for bestseller lists.
 How many copies you need to sell is a very vague and floating number, and can depend on several factors such as what other books are coming out during the same week.
 Medical books are generally difficult to sell now because there is a lot of information on the Internet on quality websites.
 In general it seems that at least 2,000-3,000 copies sold during one week is needed.
 Since we’ve already established that the average non-fiction book doesn’t sell 3,000 copies over it’s lifetime, then you can work out the odds of your book hitting the bestsellers list.
 IOW, if you don’t have 100,000 people on your mailing list, good luck.

 This is where I really screwed up.
 Now I started planning out my marketing for TLARS as soon as I started working on it a year ago.
-And early on I realized that this book likely wasn’t going to make any bestseller lists.
+I realized early in the process that this book likely wasn’t going to make any bestseller lists.
 Again, I just don’t have a big enough platform to drive the needed sales in a concentrated period.
 But, what I thought I would do is sell as many pre-orders as possible in the year leading up to the book’s launch.
 Based on my research, I realized that Amazon will count all the pre-orders as ‘new sales’ during the launch week (or when they officially begin offering the book for sale).
 So what I started doing last year was speaking and working in exchange for pre-orders!
 For example, I might waive my speaking fee for this event, if they agree to pre-order 100 copies of TLARS.